Without fragrance, a garden just isn’t a garden.

 Lilacs flower for only three weeks in late spring, but planting a few different varieties will extend their overall season into early summer.

-Hardy in Zones 3-7, lilacs enjoy a period of cold dormancy – although some species have been bred to grow in Zones 8 and 9.
+Hardy in Zones 3 to 7, lilacs enjoy a period of cold dormancy – although some species have been bred to grow in Zones 8 and 9.

-Flowering quince (Cydonia oblonga) is a reliable cold weather performer, with early blossoms in March and April.
+Flowering quince (Chaenomeles spp.) is a reliable cold weather performer, with early blossoms in March and April.
 Available in shades of white, pink, salmon, orange, and red, these are an important food source for early returning hummingbirds.

 Their fragrance is delicate and fruity, and an old-style quince will produce lemon-yellow fruit that’s good for jelly and marmalade.
 Most of the newer varieties have been bred to produce neither fruit or thorns.

-Reliable in Zones 4-9, cultivars have been developed for Zone 3 as well.
+Reliable in Zones 4 to 9, cultivars have been developed for Zone 3 as well.

-For outstanding value, it’s hard to beat this master of versatility, the viburnum (Viburnum).
+For outstanding value, it’s hard to beat this master of versatility, the viburnum (Viburnum spp.).

 With close to 200 species, viburnums come in both evergreen and deciduous forms.
 Heights vary from ground cover to tall shrubs.